 Average Rate per Night

 Another inventive culinary concept at Downtown Grand is The Commissary, an upscale food court with several types of dining options.
-Also open on a seasonal basis is Picnic, an Urban Rooftop Pool Retreat.
+Also open on a seasonal basis is The Pool Deck.
 In addition to an outdoor pool with a fire pit and cabanas, there is a bar, a lunch menu and park-like landscaping.

 The 30,000-square-foot casino floor at Downtown Grand features an industrial chic décor and cool brick façade.
 It houses more than 600 state-of-the-art slot machines and 30 table games.